Comparing Analytics and AdWords conversion metrics

 In depth: Accounting for the differences between AdWords and Analytics tracking

-If you're tracking the same conversion activity using both the AdWords Conversion Tracking code and an Analytics Goal or Ecommerce Transaction imported into AdWords, you'll notice data differences for the following reasons:
+If you're tracking the same conversion activity using both the AdWords Conversion Tracking code and an Analytics Goal or Ecommerce Transaction, you'll notice data differences for the following reasons:

 1. Attribution differences

-AdWords will attribute a conversion to the last AdWords click only.
-On the other hand, for all reports except the Multi-Channel Funnels reports, Google Analytics uses a last click attribution model across all channels (excluding direct).
+By default, AdWords attributes conversions to the last AdWords click.
+(You can also change to other attribution models.)
+On the other hand, for all reports except the Multi-Channel Funnels reports, Analytics uses a last click attribution model across all channels (excluding direct).
 For example, let’s say a user clicks on a creative from your AdWords account, then returns the next day via a Google organic search result and reaches your Goal page or triggers a Transaction.
-Google Analytics will attribute the Goal or Transaction to google/organic.
-AdWords will attribute the Goal to the AdWords campaign.
+Analytics will attribute the Goal or Transaction to google/organic.
+By default, AdWords will attribute the conversion to the AdWords campaign.